Cash is becoming a less common form of payment in the twentieth century. Many of us just simply swipe a debit card to make our daily purchases.

 However, a former conman and now-noted security expert is issuing a fresh warning to Americans about their security when using debit cards.

-, Frank Abagnale wrote that a debit card is the "worst financial tool ever given to the American consumer," because in the event of fraud, significant money can be lost with little chances of recovering it.
+In a recent op-ed published on CNBC.com, Frank Abagnale wrote that a debit card is the "worst financial tool ever given to the American consumer," because in the event of fraud, significant money can be lost with little chances of recovering it.

 Abagnale explained that credit cards offer different levels of fraud protection that greatly differ from those offered with a debit card.